-Deadly cold blasts much of US as East Coast braces for winter 'bomb cyclone'
+Winter 'bomb cyclone' threatens East Coast, bringing temps colder than Mars

 "Forecasters expect below freezing temperatures to last for much of the week throughout the entire state," South Carolina Emergency Management said.

-Just to the south, Georgia Gov. Nathan Deal issued a state of emergency Tuesday for 28 coastal counties ahead of the storm.
+Georgia Gov. Nathan Deal issued a state of emergency Tuesday for 28 coastal counties ahead of the storm.

+Savannah/Hilton Head International Airport -- typically booming with tourists this time of year -- closed Wednesday "due to severe winter weather conditions," the airport said.

+But the entire state is suffering bitter conditions.
+In the south-central city of Tifton, which rarely sees precipitation this time of year, resident Matthew Stuart Reid shot drone footage showing rooftops covered in a white blanket of snow.

 Deadly freeze

-At least 11 people in the US have died this week in cold-related deaths, officials said.
+At least 12 people in the US have died this week of cold-related causes, officials said.

-Five deaths were reported in Wisconsin, four in Texas, one in North Dakota and one in Missouri.
+Six deaths were reported in Wisconsin, four in Texas, one in North Dakota and one in Missouri.

 The Texas deaths included two homeless people in Houston who were exposed to freezing conditions, Houston Police Chief Art Acevedo tweeted.